SandyWyper/SWWS-JulieMossFineArt/content/pages/home/index.md

 ---
 intro:
+  introText: >
+    Hello and welcome to my website.
-  introText: " I am an artist with a love of colour and an eye for detail, my
-    unique visual language is defined by poetic observations of the natural world "
+     I am an artist with a love of colour and an eye for detail, my unique visual language is defined by poetic observations of the natural world.
+It is important to me to be connected to nature on a daily basis and to observe the rhythms of the seasons.
+     My artworks reflect this love I have for our natural world which I hope you will also enjoy.
   introImage:
     image: /uploads/julie-moss-weeping-willow-.jpg
-    imageAlt: Weeping willow '  oils on canvas 2023
+    imageAlt: Weeping willow ' 153cm x 153cm  oils on canvas 2023
 myArt:
   title: Art
   description: "\n"